raju4199/USB_Audit_tool/Win/IR-Flash-main/README.md

   8. Run- "IR-dump.bat /h" (Capures with windows file system hashes (very slow))
   9. Run- "IR-dump.bat /f /m /h" (All options above (Very Very Slow you probably don't want this), but can be done while needed)

-# Don't know the password for the log files ?
-  Watch the demo here 👉 https://youtu.be/6kOinwAB-BY